The Consequences of Removing a Protected Tree and How to Avoid them

-Trees play a crucial part in the environment as they provide shade, clean air and aesthetic value our surroundings.
-However there are a few trees that aren’t alike and some have extra protection status, which makes it illegal to carry out any work without obtaining permission.
-If you’re thinking of having a tree removed, it’s essential to understand the status of protection for the tree being considered and the steps you have to take to ensure compliance with the law.
-This article we will guide you through the steps to determine if trees are protected and what you will need take to be sure that you are following the law.
+Trees play an important role in our environment, providing shade, clean air and aesthetic value our surroundings.
+However, not all trees are identical and some are granted an additional status of protection, making it illegal to perform any work without obtaining permission.
+If you’re considering having a tree removed it is crucial to be aware of the status of protection for the tree in question, and the steps you need to take to comply with the law.
+The following article we’ll walk you through the process of determining whether a tree is secured and the steps you will need to do to ensure that you are following the law.

 What exactly is a tree that is protected?

-A protected tree is one that has been subjected to certain legal restrictions, and it’s illegal to carry out work on a protected tree without the required permissions.
-There are two kinds of protection a tree may have - preservation orders and protection orders.
+A protected tree is one that can be subject to specific legal controls and it is unlawful to works on a tree without having the appropriate permissions.
+There are two types of protection that a tree could be protected by - preservation orders and protection orders.

-In the context of legal protection, trees are protected by laws and under the control of Tree Preservation Orders (TPOs).
-TPOs are enacted by local authorities to protect trees of significant value to the public and to ensure that they do not get damaged or destroyed.
+In the context of statutory protection trees are protected by the law, and they are in the hands of Tree Preservation Orders (TPOs).
+TPOs are put in place by local authorities to protect trees with a significant public value and to ensure that they are not destroyed or damaged.

 Preservation orders

-Preservation orders are like TPOs in that they are set up through the secretary of state for the Environment.
-The trees that are protected by preservation orders are considered to have an exceptional value and are shielded from any kind of work, including cutting down.
+Preservation orders are similar to TPOs but are issued through the secretary of state for the Environment.
+Trees with preservation orders are considered to have exceptional worth and are therefore protected from any kind of work, including the felling.

-To determine whether a tree is protected, you need to verify if it’s in the process of being subject to the protection of a TPO or preservation orders.
-This can be done by contacting the municipal authority, and asking them to look up their archives.
+To determine if a tree is protected, you must to check if it is subject to an TPO or preservation or protection order.
+It is done by contacting the municipal authority, and asking them to look up their records.

 TPO search

-To search for an TPO You can reach your local Tree or Woodland Official at your local authority.
-They will inform you whether the tree is protected.
-They will also be able to guide you about the next steps to take if the tree is in a protected area.
+To find an TPO, you can contact your local Tree or Woodland Official from the local authority.
+They can inform you whether the tree is in the protection.
+They’ll also be able advise you on the next steps you should follow if the tree is protected.

 Preservation order search

-To search for a preservation order you must contact secretary of state for Environment.
-They will be able to inform you if the tree is protected and give you the information you require and direction.
+If you are looking for a preservation permit, you must contact secretary of state for Environment.
+They will be able to determine whether the tree is in the protected zone and give you the necessary information and guidance.

 FAQs: